COVID-19 Vaccination Service

 These summaries help to identify which legal mechanism is most suitable based on the local staffing mix and models for delivery based on the legal framework they must be used within.

-These bulletins provide a weekly summary of key operational information for the COVID-19 Vaccination Programme.
+These bulletins provide key information for the COVID-19 Vaccination Programme.

 NHS England Primary care guidance hub page